valeIT/valeIT.github.io/_posts/2019-12-04-bitrise-ios.md

   3. Pushing a new git tag

  By default Bitrise will trigger for each new commit and pull request, but you can customize this behaviour.

+ You are not forced to use triggers if you don't want to.
+You can also trigger a build manually or schedule one in the build section.

 - Stack

-Here you can define which version of Xcode and mac OS will be used for the CI/CD build.
+Here you can define which version of the OS and development tools (Xcode for iOS, Android Studio for Android) will be used for the CI/CD build.
+Bitrise is pretty quick in updating them once a new version is available.

 - Bitrise.yml